 But the straightforwardness is nothing but emphasized by the whisper-quiet style of the thing.
 And so, whether it's treated as a weakness or a strength, the consensus on Misery is that its adaptation was realized within the plainest-jain aesthetic possible from director Rob Reiner (trying his hand at King horror after a successful go at King drama, with Stand By Me); and Reiner's direction, alongside Barry Sonnenfield's cinematography (in his last turn as someone else's DP rather than a director in his own right) and Robert Leighton's editing (his sixth collaboration of fifteen with Reiner), is dedicated entirely to servicing the psychological gamesmanship at the center of his film and the two performances that give it life.
 The showiest thing about it winds up being some awful post-production car-crash slow-motion, courtesy second unit cinematographer Gary Kibbe (best known as Carpenter's DP after Dean Cundey left him for greener pastures, and merely jobbing here).

 In case it wasn't clear, put me down under "it's a strength"—if I don't usually count Misery in the top ranks of King adaptations, I'm presently at a loss to explain why—but it's hard not to notice that Misery is constructed almost entirely out of well-lit shots filmed next to a picture window in a single room, the vast majority of these being close-ups and medium close-ups of either a looming Kathy Bates or James Caan, whom we find cowering in a bed and, sometimes, crawling in pain upon the floor.
-And as there are only so many ways to interestingly film two people in a single room (even when the scenario does permit the action to extend to the floor, and, on occasion, to other rooms in the same house), it's no surprise that Reiner and Sonnenfeld run out.
+And as there are only so many distorting lens choices to make to film two people in a single room (even when the scenario does permit the action to extend to the floor, and, on occasion, to other rooms in the same house), it's no surprise that Reiner and Sonnenfeld run out, though these lens choices are pretty good to underline the distortion of the scenario.
 That's where Leighton comes in, making a positive advantage out of his collaborators' lack of options, with shots that echo each other through time, ultimately taking recourse to the kind of full-on montage that underlines the oppressive sameness of our hero's hellish day-after-day.

 I expect you already know who and what put our hero in that room, but for form's sake, Misery is the story of how novelist Paul Sheldon (Caan), after putting the finishing touches on his new book at a remote Colorado hotel, started off on the journey back to New York to deliver the manuscript to his publisher (Lauren Bacall, for no particular reason), and rapidly found he wasn't going anywhere.
 When his brakes just-so-happen to fail in the midst of a furious snowstorm, and his Mustang flies off the side of a mountain, someone's already there to save him.
 This is one Annie Wilkes (Bates), and, as she'll confirm herself after he regains consciousness, Annie is Paul's number one fan.
 Annie's a nurse, and she's used her skills to bring him back from the precipice of death.
 (Annie's also fairly stout, which I wouldn't mention except it's such an important part of the mise-en-scene that it seems stupid to overlook it, and that's how she hoisted Paul up a steep hill and to her car in the first place.)